MauriceGlenn2/Data-Exfiltration/README.md

 ---

 ## **Response**
+- Immediately isolated the system upon discovering the archiving activities
 - I relayed all findings to **John's manager**, including details about the **PowerShell-automated archiving process** occurring at **regular intervals**.
 - There was **no evidence of data exfiltration**, but I am standing by for further instructions from management.